chilledornaments/sanepa/README.md

 This project follows AWS EKS releases, which are well behind Kubernetes releases.

+## Versions

+I try my best to keep up with AWS EKS, **not** the upstream Kubernetes project.

+The `master` branch has tested compatability with Kubernets 1.15.7.

+Branches are semver'd to match EKS releases (aside from master, of course).

+Because the Kubernetes project moves so quickly, I don't intend on making updates to older SanePA versions once I've released updates for a newer Kubernetes version.

 ## Running

-You can find kubernetes examples in `examples/k8s/`.
+You can find Kubernetes examples in `examples/k8s/`.

 Do **not** run multiple SanePA deployments that watch the same deployment.

-One SanePA container should watch one deployment.
-SanePA has a very small footprint, so resource consumption shouldn't be a concern
+SanePA has a very small footprint, so resource consumption shouldn't be a concern.

+You can find Docker images [here](https://hub.docker.com/repository/docker/mitchya1/sanepa)

 ### Notes